The Complete Guide to Arusha

 Short rains and hot seasons are from November to February

-Although there is short rain in November and December, normally, it is short.
+Although there is short rain in November and December, normally, it is normally short.
 Great sunny skies follow.
-It is the time of the year where birding enthusiasts prefer to visit, with the migratory birds arriving and filling the skies with colored species.
+It is the time of the year when birding enthusiasts prefer to visit, with the migratory birds arriving and filling the skies with colored species.
 The scenery around gets lush and green, so an excellent time for photography.
 The months of January and February are warm enough, with temperatures rising up to 28°C or 82°F, hence ideal times for spending outdoors in the absence of peak season crowds.

 March to May: Long Rains

-This is the wettest period in a year when heavy rains throughout most of the area just keep falling.
+This is the wettest period in the year, when heavy rains throughout most of the area just keep falling.
 It would not be the best time to go on safaris since the roads become muddy and wildlife does not show up as well.
 But this season offers quieter parks and outstandingly beautiful green landscapes.
 Good for budget travelers since many lodges and safari operators offer their rates at a discount price during this time, rain brings a different beauty to the environment, tranquil.

 2. Best Things to Do in Arusha: In-depth Sightseeing